 Water Allocation & Entitlement Skills Project

 Access to water resources is vital to Australian farmers and it is equally vital that farming communities understand the water market.
-Skills standards related to the acquisition, management and trading of water will be developed.
+Consultation took place throughout this project to develop three units and two skill sets for farmers and those with water entitlements to effectively navigate Australian water markets.

 View here